NetLogo/LevelSpace/README.md

 Like `ls:create-models`, creates the specified number of instances of the given .nlogo model.
 Unlike `ls:create-models`, `ls:create-interactive-models` creates models that are visible by default, and have all widgets.
 You should use this primitive if you plan on having only a handful of instances of the given model, and would like to be able to interact with the instances through their interfaces during runtime.

+Child model RNGs are seeded from the parent models RNG when they are created.
+Thus, if you seed the parent's model RNG before child model before child models are created, the simulation as a whole will be reproducible.
+Use the `ls:random-seed` primitive to seed the model system's RNGs after child models have been created.